IEA-Paris/PPIAS/content/articles/crises-et-prophetes/PROP_2020_13_ouvrir-et-fermer-les-futurs.md

 bibliography: "/documents-exportes_prop13.bib"

 ---
+### Session 3 Prophetic Action

+A third session deals with the political effects of prophecy.
+The prophetic speech is not only a future-oriented strand of knowledge; it also carries a practical aspiration to transform the present.
+This transformative ambition seems to cut across all past and present prophetic movements.
+But how to make sense of the political dimension of prophesies?
+On this point, opinions differ.
+For some, apocalyptic images and rhetoric enclose political debates in binary choices (survival or extinction) which contribute to the impoverishment and de-politicization of democratic life.
+For others, prophetic discourses broaden the scope of imagined futures, a prerequisite for the emergence of political alternatives.
+This debate on the political ramification of prophecies needs clarification at a time when catastrophist predictions are becoming an integral part of democratic life.

 <Youtube yt="xl_UjjtNv9Q" caption="Ouvrir et fermer les futurs.
 Le pragmatisme sociologique et la critique de la prophétie" start="71" stop="2225"></Youtube>